DanielleQuinn/blog-posts/carpentrycon/follow-up.md

+---
+title: To the most inspiring people - the Carpentries community!

+---

 *June 11, 2018*

 First and foremost – I can’t believe the inaugural CarpentryCon is over!
 After so many months of planning, it feels surreal that those three amazing days are behind us.
 I lost count of the number of times I felt downright emotional with happiness and love and belonging and happiness and love (and have I mentioned happiness?).